Skip to main content

 Note

-The examples in this guide were tested with the Goose client, which is an MCP-compatible chat client, and the OpenAI GPT5.1 model.
+The examples in this guide were tested with the Goose client, which is an MCP-compatible chat client, and the OpenAI GPT 5.1 model.
 Goose connects to Virtana’s Alerts MCP server to provide real-time alert data through interactive, natural-language queries.
 However, you can use other compatible clients and models in your environment.

 What is MCP